jaljo/articles/trello-history/trello-history.md

-We considered getting around this problem by observing [DOM Mutations](https://developer.mozilla.org/fr/docs/Web/API/MutationObserver), and detect when a specific element entered the DOM, identified by its class or id.
+We considered getting around this problem by observing [DOM Mutations](https://developer.mozilla.org/fr/docs/Web/API/MutationObserver), and detecting when a specific element entered the DOM, identified by its class or id.
 Oh listen, what's that noise ?
 It sounds like the WTF alarms are ranging afar !
 Relying on HTML attributes to identify elements, which are very likely to change over time, is a 100% chance for this project to end in the cemetery of repositories nobody dares to debug.
 We felt the time for a perspective change